research

 working papers

 1. Melnick, Justin.
 2025.
-Information and Climate (In)action.
+Learning and Free-Riding in International Climate Policymaking.

 [manuscript] [appendix]